-Informatica Address Verification can return address elements in multiple languages for addresses in Belgium, Canada, China, Ireland, and Switzerland.
+Informatica Address Verification can return address elements in more than one language for addresses in multiple countries.
 To determine the languages that Address Verification uses for the address elements, configure the PreferredLanguage attribute of the Result element in Parameters.xml.